-This page is designed for students entering our graduate program in Fall 2017.
+This page is designed for students entering our graduate program.
 It will help you set up your student identity on campus as well as easily access information and resources about our department, campus and community.
-If you have any questions about what you find below, please contact the Director of Graduate Study, Dr. Leanne Knobloch (email@example.com).
+If you have any questions about what you find below, please contact the Director of Graduate Study, Dr. Travis Dixon (email@example.com).

 I Formally Accepted the Offer of Admission: Now What?

-First, visit the Net ID web page from the Graduate College, which enables you to claim your network id and establish your student identity on campus.
-Then use the Graduate College's Quick Guide to get started.
+First, visit the Graduate College's Quick Guide to get started.
 Complete Steps 1-4 as soon as possible after officially accepting your admission offer.
-International students should also complete Step 5.

-Once you have completed Step 4, contact Director of Graduate Studies Leanne Knobloch to discuss registration for fall classes.
-She serves as the temporary advisor for all new students, and you must consult with her before you register.
-By early June, review the department's fall graduate course offerings and email Dr. Knobloch with your thoughts or to set up a time to talk via phone.
-We would like all new graduate students to be registered for fall by June 15.
-(Note: International students cannot actually register for classes until they have completed the International Student Check-In process in person; however, you should connect with Dr. Knobloch before June 15 about courses you want to take.)
+Once you have completed Step 4 of the Quick Guide, contact Director of Graduate Studies Dr. Travis Dixon to discuss registration for fall classes.
+He serves as the temporary advisor for all new students, and you must consult with him before you register.
+We would like all new graduate students to be registered for fall by May 15.
+(Note: International students cannot actually register for classes until they have completed the International Student Check-In process in person; however, you should connect with Dr. Dixon before May 15 about courses you want to take.)